On this page:

 - Exposure to a variety of socioeconomic and culturally mixed backgrounds

 - Training in an outpatient community mental health center

-Students must engage in some form of child/adolescent continuing education and/or scholarship (e.g., attending a conference, presenting at a conference, participating in research, producing some scholarly work, etc.) per year of enrollment in the program.
+You must engage in some form of child/adolescent continuing education and/or scholarship (e.g., attending a conference, presenting at a conference, participating in research, producing some scholarly work, etc.) per year of enrollment in the program.
 Note: Students' scholarship work should be separate from the dissertation requirement.

-The faculty within the Child Emphasis are core faculty members of the School of Professional Psychology whose areas of specialization include pediatric psychology, pediatric neuropsychology, play therapy, developmental disabilities, child and adolescent violence, trauma, adolescent psychology,infant mental health, family and group therapy, school-based consultation and interventions, multicultural counseling, and assessments and interventions for children, adolescents, and their families.
+The faculty within the child emphasis are core faculty members of the School of Professional Psychology whose areas of specialization include pediatric psychology, pediatric neuropsychology, play therapy, developmental disabilities, child and adolescent violence, trauma, adolescent psychology,infant mental health, family and group therapy, school-based consultation and interventions, multicultural counseling, and assessments, and interventions for children, adolescents, and their families.